Running Training Programs

 This is a community-based project for

-- Training of salesmen of medicine shops (in elementary Rational Drug Therapy, Preventive Medicine, and Relevant Rules under Drugs Act)
+- Training of salesmen in medicine shops (in elementary Rational Drug Therapy, Preventive Medicine, and Relevant Rules under Drugs Act)

 - Training of needy and unemployed women in the villages in basic Nursing and Midwifery who would find employment in nursing homes or be self employed.